 Formal assessment may be a product, process, or performance that each student develops or engages in; the assessment needs to measure the learning goals for the lesson series.
 The candidate needs to develop a clear, multi-step rubric with descriptions that illustrate performance qualities for each level of the rubric.
-Students should be aware of the formal assessment rubric from the start of the lesson series.
+The student(s) should be aware of the formal assessment rubric from the start of the lesson series.
 Three samples of student work (process, product, or performance) with rubric-specific feedback must be submitted in Step 3; candidates should be encouraged to think about student work when designing the lesson series and formal assessment.
-Scoring rubrics should be developed to provide detailed, meaningful feedback to students.
-In addition to rubrics, progress guides may be used to enhance detailed feedback to a student about next steps for learning.
+Scoring rubrics should be developed to provide detailed, meaningful feedback to the student(s).
+In addition to rubrics, progress guides may be used to enhance detailed feedback to a student and/or families/guardians about next steps for learning.